 The Company has received written consent(s) and certificate(s) of eligibility inaccordance with Sections 139 141 and other applicable provisions of the Companies Act2013 and Rules issued thereunder (including any statutory modification(s) orre-enactment(s) thereof for the time being in force) from Prakash S. Jain & Co..Further M/s.
 Prakash S. Jain & Co.
 Chartered Accountants have confirmed that theyhold a valid certificate issued by the Peer Review Board of the Institute of CharteredAccountants of India as required under the Listing Regulations.

-The Auditors Report for the fiscal year 2017 does not contain any qualificationreservation or adverse mark.
+The Auditor's Report for the fiscal year 2018 does not contain any qualificationreservation or adverse mark.
 The Auditors report is enclosed with financial statements inthis annual report for your kind perusal and information.

-Pursuant to Section 178 of the Companies Act 2013 Company had constituted thefollowing Board Committees:
+Pursuant to Section 178 of the Companies Act 2013 Company has constituted thefollowing Committees of the Board: